Physics-24/Motion1/docs/exams.md

 # Midterm Information

-The midterm will take place on Thursday March 2 during your usual Group Problem session.
 The midterm is in-person, 75 minutes long, and closed book.

-More information will be posted here the week before the midterm.
+The midterm will take place on Thursday March 2 during your usual Thursday Group Problem session time, but note the location is different. **Midterm Location: Galileo Lecture Hall**

+Please see the [Week 7 content](week7) for information about studying and review for the midterm.

 # Final Exam Information